MarkChenYutian/C0VM-ts/README.md

 We have implemented the C0 Code editor using [CodeMirror 6](https://codemirror.net/).
 The editor is initialized in `editor_init()` function in `/src/gui/code_editor_setup.ts` file.

+All the functionalities of editor are loaded through the **extension** interface.

-The extensions we have used are shown below
+The extensions we have used are shown below:

 ```typescript
 extensions: [